DanCraft99/gn-standalone-mirror/README.md

 Since the GN boostrap script is not maintained regularlily, the bootstrap build often fails for mostly irrelevant changes in the supporting Chromium code.
 This repo aims to maintain a Point Release that builds out of box for Windows/Linux/MacOS X with and only with the bootstrap script.

+Dependency:
+GN generates low-level "ninja" build files and uses ninja to do the real building job.
+You will need to have ninja binary included in the system environemnt PATH.

 Build Steps:
 1) To pull the code with submodules: